-A number of CSF biomarkers are being used which may further help diagnosis.
-They include beta-amyloid, total tau, and hyperphosphorylated tau 2.
+A number of CSF biomarkers are being used which may further aid in diagnosis.
+These include beta-amyloid, total tau, and hyperphosphorylated tau 2.

 Cerebral amyloid-β particularly deposits in association areas of the neocortex, the posterior cingulate and precuneus, as well as the limbic cortex, although the reason for this distribution has not been elucidated 7.

 The underlying reason for accumulation of senile (neuritic) plaques and neurofibrillary tangles remains poorly understood, as does the reason for non-uniform distribution in the cortex.